-When there is doubt as to whether this vehicle had experienced a complex single, or multiple critical crash envelopes, choose the Critical Precrash Category/Event, to the vehicle, person, object, or animal which the driver successfully avoided (i.e., default to Complex Single).
+When there is doubt as to whether this vehicle had experienced a complex single, or multiple critical crash envelopes, choose the Critical Pre-Crash Category/Event, to the vehicle, person, object, or animal that the driver successfully avoided (i.e., default to Complex Single).
 See Complex Single Critical Crash Envelope examples A and B above.

-The following pages have: a method protocol, a flowchart illustrating the proper method and protocol for determining the precrash variables, and eight examples of various crash event sequences which contain one or more critical crash envelopes.
+The following pages have: a method protocol, a flowchart illustrating the proper method and protocol for determining the pre-crash variables, and eight examples of various crash event sequences that contain one or more critical crash envelopes.